jefflester/minitrino/readme.md

 ```

 In the newly-created directory, add an environment file which will register the
-variables in the Postgres container when spun up:
+variables in the Postgres container when it is provisioned:

 ```sh
 bash -c "cat << EOF > postgres.env